Tag: The Templeton Foundation

 Templeton plies its enormous wealth with a single aim: to give credibility to religion by blurring its well-demarcated border with science.
 The Templeton Prize, which once went to people like Mother Teresa and the Reverend Billy Graham, now goes to scientists who are either religious themselves or say nice things about religion.

 That’s why it really is a form of bribery.
 It’s open, transparent, accountable bribery, as opposed to back-room under the table bribery, but it is bribery: the prize rewards a predetermined ideological viewpoint, as opposed to research or inquiry or art.
-It rewards various versions of the claim that religion and science somehow work … Read the rest
+It rewards various versions of the claim that religion and science somehow work together as opposed to competing or clashing; it does not reward versions of the claim that they don’t and can’t.

 Mark Vernon is excited that Martin Rees won the Templeton Prize.
 He sees it as deliberate revenge for something Richard Dawkins said.